-Each participant's account is credited with the active employee contributions, Company contributions, Plan earnings and losses, and charged with an allocation of investment and administrative expenses, as applicable.
+Each participant's account is allocated active employee contributions, company contributions, Plan earnings and losses, and charged with an allocation of investment and administrative expenses, as applicable.
 Allocations are based on participant earnings or account balances.
 Recordkeeping expenses are charged directly to each participant's account on a quarterly basis.
 The benefit to which a participant is entitled is the balance in the participant's vested account.